 Click the images below to see the products:

 Many medium to large campaigns hire professionals to create their logo and design.
 Sometimes a volunteer may create their logo early on with Photoshop or other graphic programs.
 Another alternative is that the local print shop creates the logo when the campaign produces their first print piece.

 Regardless of who designs the logo, you will need a high-resolution version of it for print and large signs.
 Low-resolution files are fine for the web, but jpg files do not render well in offline promotion.
 Without a high-res file to use, you may need to recreate the design – and that may be difficult to do after the fact.

 Online Candidate custom design website packages include a custom header, logo and color design.
-A high-res version of the designed logo is also provided to clients – for FREE.
+For print and signage, a high-res version of the designed logo is also provided – for FREE.